rtbot-dev/rtbot/libs/std/include/rtbot/std/ArithmeticScalar.md

     required: ["id"]
 ---

-# MathScalarOp
+# ArithmeticScalar

-The MathScalarOp class serves as a base for operators that perform mathematical operations on a single numeric input stream.
+The ArithmeticScalar class serves as a base for operators that perform mathematical operations on a single numeric input stream.
 Each derived class implements a specific mathematical function that is applied to each input value.

 ## Basic Operation

-All MathScalarOp operators:
+All ArithmeticScalar operators:

 - Have one input port (port 0) for numeric data
 - Have one output port (port 0) for numeric results